ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Calling solution | Agency decision | The Agency should assess their requirements for calling in order to select the right calling solution for Teams.
+Voice Calling solution | Agency decision | The Agency should assess their requirements for calling in order to select the right calling solution for Teams.
 Security Assessment | Agency to risk assess | As the calling options are hosted outside Microsoft system boundary by third parties, they should be suitably risk assessed.

 ## Power platform